MicroEJ/docs/VEEPortingGuide/uiChangeLog.rst

 **Fixed**

-* Obsolete references on Java heap are used (since MicroEJ UI Pack 12.0.0).
+* Obsolete references on Managed heap are used (since MicroEJ UI Pack 12.0.0).

 .. _section_ui_changelog_12_1_3: